 From the clump emerge multiple thick-ish stems upon which more leaves are borne alternately.
 At this point the papery sheaths at the leaf bases become quite visible, with leaves opening up from inside them.
 The papery sheaths also wrap the stems, which often curve out and up.
 The flowers that come later don’t look like “flowers” at all but tight clusters of light green bits tended by upright, super-skinny new leaves.
 Eventually these flower stems turn rust-red as they dry out, so on older plants you will often them still standing with young new leaves emerging from the base.

-Although narrow dock looks and acts like a weed, it is a native species.
-The USDA range maps lump it in Rumex salicifolius, and show it occurring throughout Canada and most of the US, with the exception of the southeast.
+Although our local narrow dock looks and acts like a weed, it is a native species.
+The USDA range maps lump it in Rumex salicifolius, and show it occurring throughout Canada and most of the US, with the exception of the Southeast.
 Colorado taxonomists Weber & Wittmann (2012) describe another species of narrow dock (R. utahensis), distinguished by a total lack of tubercles on the three valves of the fruit, that occurs with more frequency westward.
-All should be similarly edible.
+All are similarly edible.

 What & When to Gather

 Compared to curly dock, and the other big native docks in my area (R. occidentalis, R. densiflorus), narrow dock might seem small and fiddly and difficult to forage.
 But like any other wild food plant, gathering narrow dock at the right stage, when it is young and fast-growing, is essential.

 Clues are leaves that are still rolled up, just recently unrolled, slimy when you take the paper sheaths off, and not turning red-brown at the edges.
 I find that narrow dock offers the best food just before it sends up its stems.
 At this point the basal leaves are big enough to make for fairly easy foraging.
 You can aim for the newest leaves or just clip a whole bunch, which is what I did the other day in a Fairplay alley.